 This is where the fun starts to come in... pick the style you want for your wedding: rustic, elegant, modern, traditional, vintage, beach, or something else!
 Whether you have no idea what you're looking for or you have something in mind, websites like Pinterest and Brides.com can help to get your creative juices flowing and keep you organized.

 Making decisions about your budget and style will help narrow down the list of venue locations that fit your vision.
-The venue is your guests first impression of your special day, so make sure it (add another sentence here about why a venue is so important?)
+The venue is your guests first impression of your special day, so make sure it is the aesthetic you are going for.
 When you are choosing your venue, try to have a few dates in mind in case your first choice is booked.

 You will also need to know an estimated guest count to make sure that the venues can accommodate you.
 Once you have a date and venue, it's time to let your guests know.
-Consider sending out save the dates (they’re a great way to figure out if the address are correct before invitations get lost in the mail!).
+Consider sending out save the dates: they are a great way to figure out if the address are correct before invitations get lost in the mail!

 Now's the time to choose your wedding parties and bridesmaid dresses.
-Keep your bridesmaids in mind when picking out dress styles; you don't want them to be uncomfortable or constantly adjusting! (((((Also keep in mind that bridesmaid dresses sometimes need to be special ordered, which can take about 3 months.
-Your wedding parties will also need about 2 weeks for alterations.))))
-(Do we need all of this about the dresses?
-I was thinking we could focus more on wedding parties... think of a fun way to ask your friends/family to stand next to you on your big day... something like that?)
+Keep your bridesmaids in mind when picking out dress styles; you don't want them to be uncomfortable or constantly adjusting!
+Also keep in mind that bridesmaid dresses sometimes need to be special ordered, which can take about 3 months.
+Your wedding parties will also need about 2 weeks for alterations.

 Now that you have guests in mind, it’s time to research and hire vendors.
 To assemble your dream wedding team, you might want to start with: